04/20/10 - Finished the North Elevator (click the link for side-by-side comparisons with the prototype)

 The baggage car is one of the new Walthers 72-footers.
-And since it was actually available in Rock Island livery, all I had to do was add number decals and spray on some flat finish (which, thankfully, didn't f*ck up the color).
+And since it was actually available in Rock Island livery, all I had to do was add number decals.

 The coaches are Walthers 64-seaters.
-These also came pre-painted for Rock Island, so I simply applied the names (Wichita and Duncan), the numbers, and the flat finish.
+These also came pre-painted for Rock Island, so I simply applied the names (Wichita and Duncan) and the numbers.

 The diner is a Con-Cor Budd streamliner.
-I purchased it painted/unlettered, so all I had to do was add the decals and the flat finish.
+I purchased it painted/unlettered, so all I had to do was add the decals.
 And is it just me, or is "Yucca" like the worst name ever for a dining car?

 The parlor-lounge car is also a Con-Cor Budd.
 This one came painted in Amtrak livery, so I had to strip it and re-paint it (in addition to adding the decals).
 I went with "Missouri" instead of "Thunder Mountain" mainly because the latter wouldn't fit on the tiny little placard space on the side of the car.
 I suppose the RTR magazine guy would've sanded off the stock placard space and added his own.
 But after my express car tribulations, I decided I wasn't really interested in stumbling down that particular path.